2015 Sports Medicine Grand Rounds/RSS

 *While we try hard to remain consistent, speakers and topics are subject to change

 Live location is Fairview Southdale Hospital, Lower Level, International Room

 Sports Medicine Grand Rounds is broadcast to M Health/Fairview-Riverside, Brennan Center, Fairview Maple Grove Medical Center, Fairview Lakes, Fairview Northland/Princeton and FSOC - Blaine.

 Questions?
 Contact Heidi Beckendorf, firstname.lastname@example.org

-Fairview Health Services is recognized by the Board of Certification, Inc., to offer continuing education for Certified Athletic Trainers (ATC).
-This program has been approved for a maximum of 1 hour of Category A continuing education.
-Certified athletic trainers should claim only those hours actually spent participating in the continuing education activity.
+Fairview Sports and Orthopedic Care is recognized by Board of Certification, Inc. to offer continuing education for Certified Athletic Trainers.
+This program has been approved for a maximum of 1.0 hours of Category A continuing education.
+Certified Athletic Trainers are responsible for claiming only those hours actually spent participating in the continuing education activity.